alorman/krakensdr-wiki/Home.md

 # Warranty
 The KrakenSDR has a one-year warranty from manufacturing defects.

 Please keep in mind the warranty will not cover damage from external events such as lightning or ESD, fire, over voltage, flooding, physical damage, or modifications.

+The warranty will be voided if the KrakenSDR enclosure is opened.

 If you have a warranty claim, please contact us at thekraken@krakenrf.com.